shawenyao/jekyll-now/_posts/2019-03-02-Three-Random-Variables.md

 ---
 Can everything be negatively correlated?

 Three random variables have the same pairwise correlation.
 What values can such correlation take?
-Obviously, 1 needs to be there, so is 0. -1 seems a stretch, but what about -0.9? -0.5? or -0.001?
-If one is negatively correlated with the rest two, is it necessary for the other two to have positive correlation?
+Obviously, 1 needs to be there, so is 0. -1 seems a stretch, but what about -0.9, -0.5 or even -0.0001?
+If one is negatively correlated with the rest two, is it necessary for the others to have positive correlation?

 To see the answer, I present two solutions in this post.
 Note that the absence of reference is by no means indicative of the idea's originality.
 In fact, I owe it to many of my friends and professors.